jonathanolson/slither/notes/patterns.md

     - Boolean for each possibility

 - Inputs are the board (primary and expanded), and the booleans where are marked as "IMPOSSIBLE" (also face values?)
+- Explicitly model symmetries when constructing patterns?

+- "Registration Vertex"
+  - If we have face values, it is on one of the faces
+  - Essentially, try to make sure it "exists" in a final puzzle where we are using it
+- OR
+- "Match faces???"
+- WAIT WAIT ---- we can swap planarity of PART of the pattern, and it still applies!
+  - Can we go for an inefficient "match" where pattern vertices/edges/faces might go to "nothing"?
+    - Just think about "vertex" assignments hmmm
+    - LOOK UP graph pattern matching?

 - Assume patterns/rules only applied if they don't include the entire solution (can't be the loop, loops prevented)